f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 Domains and Certificates:
 ---------------------------
-Below is a screen shot of the base options for an "HTTP LB Domains and LB Type" Object
+Below is a screen shot of the base options for an "HTTP LB Domains and LB Type" Object.

 .. figure:: ./images/recommended_practices/domains_certs.png
    :align: center

-Domains and Certificate for a PoV typically utilize the Auto Certificate option within F5 Distributed Cloud.
+Base Settings for Domains:
+   * Can have up to 32 Domains Per HTTP-LB
+   * Wildcard prefix is supported (example in picture above)
+   * SAN Certificates are supported
+   * Auto Certificate utilizes Let's Encrypt for a Primary Domain Delegated to Distributed Cloud DNS.
+Also option for user managed DNS.
+Customer needs to buildout the challenge record manually in DNS or build automation.

 Origin Pool: